hamidlvn/Create-data-warehouse-Sales-Integration-/README.md

 - Data Modeling
 - Create Date Dimension

-Main step of this project:
+Main step of Transformation:
-1- get data from 1389 xlsvx (Transform data to power query) 2- Clean data and unpivot it
+- get data from 1389 xlsvx (Transform data to power query)
+- Clean data and unpivot it
+- Add year column to table
+- Change type
+- Add 1390 xlsvx with based on 1389 xlsvx transformation step
+- Append table 1389 and 1390 and disable enable load for 1389 and 1390 for performance reasons
+- Create a template for the 1391-4 folder (It enables us to add many files to the folder and power BI load automatically to our data)
+- Combine files in power query and select sample file for combining and doing some transformation like unpivot, create year column and..
+- Append all previous tables with each other
+- do same steps for 1395 folder